 Adult Art School Classes

-Registration for Winter Session opens Monday, November 17 at 10am!
+Registration opens for Summer Session Monday, May 25 at 10am!

 Whether you're just starting out or have been practicing for years, Art School at A&H is the perfect place to explore your creativity.
 From painting to book-making, we offer an array of learning opportunities to begin a new journey or enhance your craft.
 The choice is yours.
 Select your preferred courses from the listings below to get started.